yissachar/awesome-dart/README.md

 ## Multithreading

 * [isolator](https://pub.dev/packages/isolator) - Isolator offer to you a simple way for creating two-component states with isolated part and frontend part of any kind - BLoC, MobX, ChangeNotifier and others
+* [theater](https://pub.dev/packages/theater) - Theater is Actor framework for Dart.
+This package makes it easier to work with isolates, create clusters of isolates.

 ## Tutorials